 - the expenses for a son or daughter for education beyond secondary school;

-- whether the obligor or obligee has an automobile, housing, or other benefits furnished by his or her employer, another person, or a business entity;
+- other benefits furnished by the obligor’s employer, another person, or a business entity;

-- the amount of other deductions from the wage or salary income and from other compensation for personal services of the parties;
+- other deductions from the wage or salary income and from other compensation for personal services of the parties;

-- provision for health care insurance and payment of uninsured medical expenses;
+- health care insurance and payment of uninsured medical expenses;

 - special or extraordinary educational, health care, or other expenses of the parties or of the child;